SpiNNakerManchester/IntroLab/README.md

-This Code has been moved to [Python Build Status](https://github.com/SpiNNakerManchester/PyNNExamples)
+This Code has been moved to [PyNNExamples](https://github.com/SpiNNakerManchester/PyNNExamples)